MAD Project · Martial Arts Definitions · Namespace DTM

 Two forms.
 One process.

-Technical and internal development are distinct layers of the same training process, but they are not the same kind of development.
+Technical and internal development are distinct layers of the same training process, but not the same kind of development.
 That distinction matters for understanding both what training produces within its boundaries and what may carry beyond it.

 The Bidirectional Relationship